saneef/qgen/README.md

 ## Templates

-q·gen uses [Handlebars](http://handlebarsjs.com) to render the template files.
-So use handlebars syntax to write you generator files.
+qgen uses [Handlebars](http://handlebarsjs.com) to render the template files.

-The data arguments passed to CLI will be converted in camel case and passed to the template rendering engine.
-Eg `--page-title` can be accessed in the template using `pageTitle`.
+The data arguments passed to CLI will be made available inside Handlebars templates as camel case context variables.
+Eg `--page-title` can be accessed in the template as `pageTitle`.

-You can also use the data values to generate filename.
-Eg. with data `--page-title` can be used to render a filename `__pageTitle__.md`.
-Eg. `--page-title=today` can be used to render `__pageTitle__.md → today.md`.
-Data variables can be used only for files kept inside a folder.
-Read more on it under [Template with multiple files](#template-with-multiple-files).

 ### Example